 - For the steak

-- 1. Combine the bay leaves, thyme, and salt in a spice grinder and process until powdery.
+Combine the bay leaves, thyme, and salt in a spice grinder and process until powdery.

 Place the butter in a large bowl.
 Add the powdered herb mixture and, using a handheld electric mixer or a wooden spoon, blend well.
-Scrape the butter mixture onto the center of a sheet of plastic film.
-Pull the film up and over the soft butter and, using your hands, form the butter into a roll about 1 1/4 inches in diameter.
-Wrap tightly and refrigerate for up to 1 week, or wrap in freezer wrap, label, date, and freeze for up to 3 months.
+Scrape the butter mixture onto the center of a sheet of plastic wrap.
+Pull the wrap up and over the soft butter and, using your hands, form the butter into a roll about 1 1/4 inches in diameter.
+Wrap tightly and refrigerate for up to 1 week or tuck in a resealable plastic bag, label, date, and freeze for up to 3 months.
 When ready to serve, unwrap the flavored butter and, using a sharp knife, cut crosswise into 1/2-inch-thick slices, allowing one slice per steak.

-- 7. Place the steaks on the hot grill, seasoned side down.
+Place the steaks on the hot grill, seasoned side down.
 Grill for 3 minutes.
-Season the top side and, using tongs, turn the steaks and grill for 3 minutes to just sear the exterior.
+Season the top side with salt and pepper and, using tongs, turn the steaks and grill for 3 minutes.